 What work is going to be carried out? open

-The improvement work will focus on three Victorian-era tunnels – Balcombe, Clayton, Patcham and Haywards Heath – and the railway which runs through them.
-A major programme to stem leaks into the tunnels and provide reliable drainage away from the tracks will take place, while the track, third rail power system and signalling will all be replaced or upgraded.
+The improvement work will focus on four Victorian-era tunnels – Balcombe, Clayton, Patcham and Haywards Heath – and the railway which runs through them.
+A major programme to stem leaks into the tunnels and provide reliable drainage away from the tracks will take place, while some track will be replaced, third rail power system and signalling will all be replaced or upgraded.
 Elsewhere, track will be renewed, sets of points, which enable trains to switch between tracks, will be replaced and fencing will be improved to deter trespassers.

 Why is this happening? open

 Without this programme of work, reliability on the Brighton Main Line will deteriorate in the months and years ahead, leading to more delays for passengers travelling between London and the south coast.
 The closures will allow Network Rail engineers to renew and upgrade this stretch of railway.